Bremaweb/landrush_game/mods/clean_ice/README.txt

-This mod provides default ice how was defined in default mod with crafting recipe.
+This mod provides ice how was defined in snow mod with crafting recipe.

 Author: pitriss
 Licence: WTFPL